alex-bl/CompilerConstruction/doc/overview.md

 The source files located in `src` are built into a (shared) library.
 Each source file located in `src/bin` results in one corresponding executable, which is linked against the library.
-Similarly, each source file in `test` and `benchmark` results in one executable for unit testing purposes.
+Similarly, each source file in `test` and `benchmark` results in one executable for unit testing / benchmarking.

-The goal is to have the implementation of the mC compiler (`mCc`) available as library.
+The goal is to implement the mC compiler as (shared) library.
+This implementation is then used by dedicated binaries, like `mCc` and `mC_to_dot`.

 ## Naming